On Memory

 1442.
 The one thing that can't be replaced by technology is the place where artists go to create that don't involve tools at all except thought, feeling, and memory.
 Automation completely replaces those things.

 1409.
 Film, TV, video, and now the internet, have made our current reality possible.
 More and more we have been saying "It was like something I saw in a movie".
-Some also believe the universe is film made by God and is all an illusion.
+Some also believe the universe is a film made by God and is all an illusion.
 In the future, when the underlying metaphors change, memory will be something associated with whatever that metaphor is at the moment.
 The Universe will be a ___ made by God.

 1408.
 TV gives us a worldview, but is as crude as those in ancient cultures, which didn't have science and technology to inform and recontextualize worldviews based on empirical evidence.
 TV itself is the result of empirical practice: mere beliefs would not have made the TV Set possible.